-A Year Of The Trump Presidency, In Tweets
+From 'Covfefe' To Slamming CNN: Trump's Year In Tweets

 7. The follow-up to covfefe

-About six hours after the original tweet, someone must have woken up and realized what had happened overnight.
-Trump's account quickly tweeted a cleanup on aisle covfefe.
-This whole thing was such an Internet sensation, albeit brief, it was printed on T-shirts and turned into memes.
+About six hours after the original tweet was sent, someone must have woken up and realized what had happened overnight.
+Trump's account quickly tweeted "a cleanup on aisle covfefe."
+This whole thing was such an Internet sensation, albeit brief, that it was printed on T-shirts and turned into memes.

 Who can figure out the true meaning of "covfefe" ???
 Enjoy!— Donald J. Trump (@realDonaldTrump) May 31, 2017